 8. Acceleration Drill

 To work on increasing your speed and power, incorporate an acceleration drill into your training routine.
 Start with a slow and controlled stroke, gradually increasing the tempo with each subsequent stroke until you reach maximum speed.
 Focus on maintaining proper technique and form while gradually building up your pace.
-This drill helps develop your ability to transition from a slow start to a fast sprint.
+A training belt can help you monitor your progress by keeping a constant distance from the wall for repeated sprints.

 9. Underwater Pullouts